 Be sure the new fledgling plant gets plenty of direct light and is situated in a warm place.

-Can I cut an aloe vera plant at night?
+Busting the myth about cutting an aloe vera plant at night

 For in depth advice on the care of aloe plants read this article.